samueldrozdov/iKnow/README.md

 A iOS knowledge bank app.

 Remeber...
-* A Favorite Product Hunt Product
+* A Favorite PH Product
 * An Interesting Fact
 * A Cool Quote
 * A SAT Word